Alfredooe/TerraformBuddy/README.md

-# TerraformBuddy
+# THIS IS VIBECODED SLOP, USE AT YOUR OWN RISK.

-A Docker-based tool that converts Terraform plan JSON output into beautiful, interactive HTML visualizations with Bootstrap 5.
+A Docker-based tool that converts Terraform plan show JSON output into beautiful, interactive HTML visualizations with Bootstrap 5.

 ## Features